Oxstudent2/Reproducable.data/README.md

 This reporsitory contains folders with functions for use in the rmd

-To access the code, open
+To access the code, open ReproducabilityCode.rmd

-The following folders created in the code:
+The following folders are created automatically in the code:

 - AssignmentFigures
 - PlottingAssignment